Show by Label

 Frequency Generator with fast edges

 This post describes the building of a 20MHz frequency generator with a 1-2-5 frequency selection down to 1 Hz through a rotary decoder.
 The frequency generator is a stable high precision 5MHz oscillator.
 The device also has fast rise (<=1ns) output edges that are generated through a Fast Rise assembly taken from a Tektronix PG506 Calibrator.
 The PG506 was used by Tektronix engineers to calibrate instruments.
-I used it extensively in my period at Tek.
+I used it extensively in my earlier career at Tek.

 The reason for this design